J. J. Fad

 J.J.
 Fad is an American female rap group from Rialto, California.
-The name was an acronym of the original group members' given names (Juana, Juanita, Fatima, Anna, and Dania), but when the line-up changed the tradition developed that it stood for Just Jammin', Fresh and Def.
+The name was an acronym of the original group members' given names (Juana, Juanita, Fatima, Anna, and Dania), but when the line-up changed the tradition developed that it stood for Just Jammin', Fresh And Def.
 The group was backed by DJ Train (Clarence Lars).

 History

 Beginnings

 J.J.
 Fad began in 1985 as a quintet comprising Juana Burns (MC J.B.), Dania Birks (Baby-D), Anna Cash (Lady Anna), Fatima Shaheed (O.G.
 Rocker) and Juanita Lee (Crazy J.).
 It was one of the original acts signed to Ruthless Records by Eazy-E. In 1987, before officially joining Ruthless, this line-up released its only recording, the single "Anotha Ho" backed with "Supersonic" ("Anotha Ho" was the A-side), produced by Arabian Prince and released by Dream Team Records.

 Supersonic

 Due to management and financial disagreements, Cash, Shaheed and Lee quit the group, leaving J.J.
 Fad as a duo.
-The remaining original members (Burns and Birks) were joined by Michelle Franklin (Sassy C.) and DJ Train, and together they re-recorded and re-released "Supersonic" in 1988, also produced by Arabian Prince, this time as the A-side.
+The remaining original members (Burns and Birks) were joined by Michelle Franklin (Sassy C.) and DJ Train, and together they re-recorded and re-released "Supersonic" in 1988, also produced by Arabian Prince and joined by Dr Dre and DJ Yella, this time as the A-side.
 It sold 400,000 copies independently before Eazy-E and Jerry Heller secured the group a major-label recording contract with Atco Records.

 The single was followed by the album Supersonic, produced by Dr. Dre, DJ Yella, and co-produced by Arabian Prince, who made J.J.
 Fad accessible to pop audiences—unlike many West Coast rappers of the day—by including electro elements in their music.

 Both the single "Supersonic" and the album Supersonic were certified gold in 1988.
 By mid 1992 the album itself was certified double platinum in the United States.
 (The group believes the single sold 1 million copies in the U.S.—equivalent to platinum status—but this has not been certified.)